Coming up: Gov. Burgum to address COVID-19 in ND, other issues at 3:30 p.m.

 You can watch the briefing live at the KX News website.

-The North Dakota Department of Health Friday morning confirmed 4 new deaths and 40 new cases of COVID-19 in the state during testing April 30, bringing the statewide total to 1,107.
+The North Dakota Department of Health Monday morning confirmed 34 new cases of COVID-19 in the state during testing May 3, bringing the statewide total to 1,225.

-The four deaths were all reported from Cass County, involving two women and two men.
-All were 70 or older and had underlying health conditions.

-A total of 23 people have died as a result COVID-19 to date in North Dakota.

-Similarly, there were 100 active cases in North Dakota on April 1.
-That has since gone up six-fold by the end of the month.

-At the start of April, there were only 3 deaths attributed to COVID-19.

-For April 30, 482 people are considered recovered from the 1,107 positive cases.
-23 total have died.
+540 people are considered recovered from the 1,225 positive cases.
+25 total have died.

-27 people are currently hospitalized due to COVID-19 as of April 30, down 3 from April 29.
-A total of 86 hospitalizations have been reported since data tracking began.
+31 people are currently hospitalized due to COVID-19 as of May 3, up 4 from May 2.
+A total of 94 hospitalizations have been reported since data tracking began.

 36 of North Dakota’s 53 counties have confirmed cases of COVID-19, or more than two-thirds of the counties in the state.